How to Avoid Itchy, Dry Skin in Winter

 - Sunflower Seed Oil - also has an anti-inflammatory effect that can help with skin that is so dry it has become angry and red.

-- Hemp Seed Oil - moisturizes without clogging pores, and may help bring balance to oily skin types.
+- Hemp Seed Oil - moisturizes without clogging pores, and helps bring balance to oily skin types.

 - Meadowfoam Seed Oil - forms a barrier to help prevent moisture loss and contains several antioxidants.